 Bring Our Birds Home

-These former New Zealand airliners are in different locations across the globe.
+These former New Zealand ordered and delivered airliners are in different locations across the globe.

-These aircraft were all originally delivered to TEAL, NAC and Air NZ - the only ones remaining, modern day equivalents to the mighty Maori ancestral waka.
+These aircraft were all originally delivered to TEAL, NAC and Air NZ and Mt Cook Airlines - the only ones remaining, modern day equivalents to the mighty Maori ancestral waka.

 This is phase one, with your help, recovery/storage/restoration can go ahead if phase one is successful.

-To recover, repatriate, store and eventually display five New Zealand Airliner airframes of historical and cultural significance
+To save, secure, recover, repatriate, store and eventually display six New Zealand Airliner air frames of national historical and cultural significance.

 Funds will be used to send recce parties lead by broadcaster Paul Brennan with an aircraft structural engineer and a negotiator to the four overseas locations (Brasil, USA, Bangladesh and Cuba to ascertain if the DC-8-52, B737-219, Hs 748 and DC-10-30 can be saved, secured and recovered.